-Catherine King asks whether adding your own twist to wedding day tradition is enough to divorce marriage from its patriarchal roots
+Catherine King, our August guest blogger, asks whether adding your own twist to wedding day tradition is enough to divorce marriage from its patriarchal roots

 Something strange has happened since my boyfriend and I got engaged recently.
 We have both discovered a slight aversion to using the word fiancé.